 After all, volunteer, staff and board engagement are not isolated components in your organization’s operations.
 Each factor depends on the other to determine your nonprofit’s future direction.
 Therefore, it is critical to sit down and brainstorm a strategic plan that will drive your nonprofit forward.
 So how do you begin strategic planning at your organization?
 First you need to understand the key elements that make up the entire plan.

-1. A mission statement
+1. Nonprofit mission statement

 Every nonprofit needs a clear mission statement.
 Most likely, your organization already has this displayed on your website and marketing literature.
 Include this statement within the first stage of your strategic plan as well.
 This is the foundation upon which you’ll base future ideas.
 For example, if your nonprofit’s mission is to provide free education for adults in your community, this should be articulately defined within your mission statement.

-2. A list of goals, activities and objectives
+2. Nonprofit goals, activities and objectives

 Once you have your mission statement, you need to go a few steps further and create an outline of short and long-term goals, activities and objectives that will keep your nonprofit moving forward.
 For example, your end mission might be to improve the economic situation of impoverish members of your community.
 While a meaningful mission, you need to have concrete goals and objectives to make this happen.
 This may include having so many fundraisers and events a year and volunteer opportunities for interested parties.
 Essentially, this part of your strategic plan will turn your dreams into a reality.